 Founded in Fall 2018, the Continuum of Care Workgroup is co-chaired by the Deputy Executive Commissioner for Intellectual and Developmental Disability and Behavioral Health Services and the Deputy Executive Commissioner for the Health and Specialty Care System.
 The workgroup increases communication effectiveness, ensures internal collaboration and mitigates redundant efforts for mental health care services.
 Membership, objectives and achievements in mental health services for Texans are discussed in the Continuum of Care Workgroup Primer (PDF).

 Email All Texas Access with questions.

-Health Informatics Services and Quality focuses on advancing the use of technology for collection, dissemination and exchange of structured and formatted health data by Medicaid providers to improve health outcomes for clients.
+Health Information Technology and Health Information Exchange focuses on advancing the use of technology for collection, dissemination and exchange of health data by Medicaid providers to improve health outcomes for clients.

 Medicaid and CHIP Quality and Efficiency Improvement

 Medicaid and CHIP Quality and Efficiency Improvement projects focus on healthcare services and promoting value-based purchasing.